 - Matching as converted – This means the first scope assigned to that rifle remains with the rifle.
 This is the most desirable matching.
 The ideal is to have the rifle, bolt, scope, bracket, butt, forearm, scope case and chest matching.

 - Matching in-service – This means that a scope fitted by the military later in service and replaced the original scope.
-This is still very desirable.
-A sub-variant of this is where the:
+This is still very desirable as all changes were made by the military while the rifle was in service.

 - Mismatched – This is where the scope and bracket are off one rifle and are fitted onto a different rifle post-military service.
 These look great but as the scope and rifle are not collimated, they will not be as accurate at all ranges.